hamcastle1/hamcastle1.github.io/_posts/2016-4-5-today_i_read.md

 ---
-title: Today I Read McIlreavy Fisher and Bex (2012)
+title: Today I Read McIlreavy, Fisher and Bex (2012)
-layout: Post
+layout: post
 ---

 Today I read "Impact of Simulated Central Scotomas on Visual Search in Natural Scenes" by McIlreavy, Fisher and Bex.
 It was published in IOVS in September of 2012.
 An HTML version is available [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3432450/).